ConnectedLib/connectedlib10/modules/mentoring/section-2-1.md

 subsection: two-one
 ---

 While the benefits of mentoring may be visible to you, how can you tell if youth themselves are open to working with mentors?

+### Youth signaling

 Teens and tweens may not directly verbalize that they are seeking support.
 The concept of “youth signaling” describes the actions that youth undertake that may show signs of their motivation to learn.
-Examples of youth signaling include: sharing accomplishments, reaching out for guidance, openly displaying expertise, and actively networking.<sup><a name="1" href="#fn1">1</a></sup> Youth signaling may indicate that a young person is open to mentoring.
+Examples of youth signaling include: sharing accomplishments, reaching out for guidance, openly displaying expertise, and actively networking.<sup><a name="1" href="#fn1">1</a></sup> These "signals" may indicate that a young person is open to mentoring.

-### Youth signaling

-The actions that youth undertake that may show signs of their motivation to learn.
-Examples of youth signaling include: sharing accomplishments, reaching out for guidance, openly displaying expertise, and actively networking.<sup><a name="1" href="#fn1">1</a></sup>

 For effective mentoring, it’s important to understand how the experience will affect youth and how to foster a meaningful relationship.
 Mentors and youth should develop a connection that is established by trust, friendship, and empathy.<sup><a name="2" href="#fn2">2</a></sup> Past research has identified some key characteristics and approaches to effective mentoring (for formal and informal situations), including:
 - **Talking with youth instead of at them**.
 Many mentors describe their approach to talking with youth as low-key or an equitable style of conversation.<sup><a name="3" href="#fn3">3</a></sup>